Search more than 3,000 biographies of contemporary and classic poets.

-At age eight, after her grandfather's death, she was sent to live in Mexico City with her maternal aunt.
-She longed to disguise herself as a male so that she could go to University but was not given permission by her family to do so.
-She continued to study privately, and, at 16, was presented to the court of the Viceroy Marquis de Mancera, where she was admitted to the service of the Viceroy's wife.
-When she was 17, the Viceroy assembled a panel of scholars to test her intelligence.
+At age eight, after her grandfather’s death, Juana was sent to live in Mexico City with her maternal aunt.
+She longed to disguise herself as a male so that she could go to university but was not given permission by her family to do so.
+She continued to study privately, and, at sixteen, was presented to the court of the Viceroy Marquis de Mancera, where she was admitted to the service of the viceroy’s wife.
+When she was seventeen, the viceroy assembled a panel of scholars to test her intelligence.
 The vast array of skills and knowledge she demonstrated before the panel became publicly known throughout Mexico.

-Her reputation and her apparent beauty attracted a great deal of attention.
-Interested not in marriage but in the furthering of her studies, Juana entered the Convent of the Discalced Carmelites of St. Joseph, where she remained for a few months.
-In 1669, at age 21, she entered Convent of the Order of St. Jérôme, where she would remain until her death.
+Juana’s reputation and her apparent beauty attracted a great deal of attention.
+Interested not in marriage but in furthering her studies, Juana entered the Convent of the Discalced Carmelites of St. Joseph, where she remained for a few months.
+In 1669, at age twenty-one, she entered the Convent of the Order of St. Jérôme, where she would remain until her death.

 Controversy surrounding Sor Juana’s writing and pressure from those around her, including her confessor Núñez de Miranda, resulted in Sor Juana’s forced abjuration.
 During this time, Sor Juana was required to sell her books as well as all musical and scientific instruments.
 Sor Juana responded by devoting herself to a rigorous penance, giving up all studies and writing.

 In 1695, a plague hit the convent.
 On April 17, after tending to her fellow sisters, Juana died from the disease around the age of forty-four.